How to Make a Tulip Cookie Platter

 Tulip Platter Cookie Cutter Set

 New this spring season is this tulip cookie platter set.
 This set includes 2 cookie cutters: a tulip flower, and a center circle.
-You can purchase both cookie cutters together, or as a 2-piece without the circle cutter.
+You can purchase both cookie cutters together, or as a single piece without the circle cutter.

 There are two sizes available.
 When arranged as a platter, as shown in the example picture, the platter measures: